atomicincrement/atomicincrement.github.io/_posts/2024-01-14-rust-game-development.md

 This adds two data *resources*, a scoreboard which we will define and a clear colour which is a system defined resource.
+Resources are not *assets* and do not draw themselves.
+We need *entities* for the rendering plugin to draw anything, for example.
+Resources are just bits of data which we will use.

 ```Rust
         .insert_resource(Scoreboard { score: 0 })